 I had a stapedectomy on January 9, 2008.
-Here is the story.
-For background I previously posted:
+Here is the story of my diagnosis, surgery with fortunately no complications, and the major hearing improvement.

-Disclaimer — I am not a doctor and this information cannot be interpreted as medical advice, it is just my experience told for anyone who is interested.
+Disclaimer: The information I am giving here should not be interpreted as medical advice.
+I am not a doctor.
+The story below is just my experience told for anyone interested.

 Having to cover the cost of the surgery myself was both good and bad.
 It was my money getting spent, but I had the freedom to choose where in the world I could go for the surgery.
-My research into the procedure showed that the successful outcome of stapedectomy surgery is mostly dependent on the amount of experience of the surgeon.
+My research into the procedure showed that the successful outcome of stapedectomy surgery is mostly dependent on the number of previous operations the surgeon has performed.

 I checked out whatever I could find online, plus I contacted the surgeon in Canada who made the original diagnosis.
-The surgeon was not able to accommodate me probably because as as a non-resident of Canada I have no public medical insurance coverage in Canada.
+The surgeon was not able to accommodate me probably because as a non-resident of Canada I had no Government medical insurance coverage in Canada.

-I also looked into various medical tourism places in India and Thailand.
-Generally they do not do stapedectomies.
-They do more profitable procedures like hips, knees and hearts.
-I did get one response from a surgeon in Chennai, India who said he would do it for less than $2000 but I was not comfortable with the idea being somewhat familiar with how things are done in India.
+I also looked into various medical tourism places in India and Thailand and determined that they do not do stapedectomies.
+They do other procedures such as hips, knees, and hearts.
+I did get one response from a surgeon in Chennai, India who said he would do it for less than $2000, but I was not comfortable with trying this option.
 I also checked out one place in Europe but got no response.

 View House Ear Institute in a larger map

-The total cost which included the surgeon’s fee and the hospital costs, was about $9000 US.
-Fortunately I had friends in the area that I could stay with so I didn’t have hotel costs.
+The total cost which included the surgeon’s fee and the hospital cost was about $9000 US.
+Fortunately, I had friends in the area that I could stay with, so I didn’t have hotel costs.
 The only other costs were car rental and the flights to and from Los Angeles.

-I was Emailed forms to fill out prior to arriving at the clinic.
+I was Emailed forms to fill out before arriving at the clinic.
 They also sent me a list of potential side effects which they are obliged to inform the patients about.
 They assured me that the side effects are rare.

 - Taste disturbance and mouth dryness are not uncommon for a few weeks following surgery in some cases prolonged.